Flue Gas Desulfurization

 - Increased pumping capacity

-- Winglets suppressing the tip vortex for reduced impact corrosion, longer operational life and reduced maintenance costs.
+- Winglets suppressing the tip vortex for reduced impact erosion, longer operational life and reduced maintenance costs.

 The EKATO Wingjet impeller is constructed of highly corrosive and abrasive resistant Super Duplex materials.
 Available in diameters: 800…2000mm